Do all things without grumbling. Phil. 2:14 (ESV)

 I have learned in whatever situation I am to be content.
 I know how to be brought low, and I know how to abound.
 In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.
 Phil.
 4:11-12 (ESV)

-Heavenly Father, there are some courses in the “school of grace for which need constant refreshment.
-Contentment is one of them.
-I know you’re not calling us to kill desire, demonize ambition, or decry enjoyment.
-And yet at the same time I totally understand your warnings about complaining, ingratitude, and discontent.
+Heavenly Father, there are some courses in the “school of grace” for which we need constant refresher courses.
+Maintaining a heart of contentment and gratitude is one of them.
+Though you’re not calling us to kill desire or deny pain, demonize ambition or decry enjoyment, your warnings about discontent and grumbling confront us on a daily basis.

-So I come to you, Father, once again, acknowledging a need you alone can meet.
-Grant me the grace of peace, contentment and joy—no matter what’s going on.
-Whether the salmon are biting or they’re really scarce; whether it rains on my parade or I’m the Grand Marshal of the parade; whether I’m eating filet mignon or filet of SPAM.
-Whether I’m feeling greatly appreciated, ignored or forgotten… I want to anchor my joy and satisfaction in you.
+So we come to you, Father, once again, acknowledging a need you alone can meet.
+Grant us a heart of serenity, acceptance, and peace—no matter what’s going on.
+Whether our flight is delayed 2 hours (like mine last night) or it lands 15 minutes early; whether we’re eating filet mignon or can of SPAM; whether we’re feeling greatly appreciated or unfairly criticized.
+We want to anchor our joy, “okay-ness,” and satisfaction in you, Father.

-So, by your Holy Spirit, convict me when I default too easily to murmuring and complaining, which usually segues into whining and blaming.
-Heal me of gospel amnesia—too easily forgetting every good thing we have in Christ.
-Open the eyes of my heart as I live this day before you.
-Let me see a little more of Jesus… actually, a lot more.
-So very Amen I pray, in Jesus’ all glorious and grace-full name.
+So, by your Holy Spirit, convict us when we default to murmuring, unbelief, and our orphan-like ways.
+Heal us of gospel amnesia—too easily forgetting every good thing we have in Christ.
+Open the eyes of our hearts as we live this day before you as our good, good, Father.
+Let us see a little more of Jesus—actually, a lot more.
+So very Amen we pray, in Jesus’ all glorious and grace-full name.